-Why Victoria’s New Rental Laws Are Good News For Landlords
+Why Victoria’s New Rental Laws Are Good News For Rental Providers

 The rental market has well and truly been shaken up by the new rental laws in Victoria.

-With over 130 new laws, much of the commentary has focused on how the new laws advantage tenants over landlords.
+With over 130 new laws, much of the commentary has focused on how the new laws advantage renters over rental providers.

 However, there is a sound argument to be made that this is actually good news for property investors who rent out apartments in Melbourne and other types of properties.